Rackspace Technology (NASDAQ:RXT) Updates Q4 2021 Earnings Guidance

-Rackspace Technology (NASDAQ:RXT) updated its fourth quarter 2021 earnings guidance on Monday.
+Rackspace Technology (NASDAQ:RXT) issued an update on its fourth quarter 2021 earnings guidance on Monday morning.
 The company provided earnings per share guidance of $0.230-$0.250 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.240.
 The company issued revenue guidance of $724 million-$732 million, compared to the consensus revenue estimate of $771.44 million.Rackspace Technology also updated its FY 2021 guidance to $0.950-$0.970 EPS.

-Rackspace Technology (NASDAQ:RXT) last issued its quarterly earnings results on Monday, November 15th.
+Rackspace Technology (NASDAQ:RXT) last announced its quarterly earnings results on Monday, November 15th.
 The company reported $0.25 EPS for the quarter, beating analysts’ consensus estimates of $0.24 by $0.01.
-The company had revenue of $763.00 million for the quarter, compared to analyst estimates of $756.03 million.
+The company had revenue of $763.00 million during the quarter, compared to analysts’ expectations of $756.03 million.
 Rackspace Technology had a positive return on equity of 13.74% and a negative net margin of 9.26%.
-The company’s quarterly revenue was up 26.7% compared to the same quarter last year.
-During the same period last year, the company earned $0.19 earnings per share.
-Sell-side analysts expect that Rackspace Technology will post 0.95 EPS for the current year.
+Rackspace Technology’s revenue was up 26.7% on a year-over-year basis.
+During the same period in the prior year, the business posted $0.19 EPS.
+As a group, equities analysts predict that Rackspace Technology will post 0.95 EPS for the current year.

-A hedge fund recently raised its stake in Rackspace Technology stock.
-Bank of America Corp DE lifted its position in shares of Rackspace Technology, Inc. (NASDAQ:RXT) by 156.0% during the 2nd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 38,476 shares of the company’s stock after acquiring an additional 23,448 shares during the quarter.
-Bank of America Corp DE’s holdings in Rackspace Technology were worth $755,000 at the end of the most recent reporting period.
-86.82% of the stock is owned by institutional investors and hedge funds.
+Several hedge funds have recently made changes to their positions in RXT.
+Bank of America Corp DE raised its position in shares of Rackspace Technology by 156.0% during the second quarter.
+Bank of America Corp DE now owns 38,476 shares of the company’s stock worth $755,000 after acquiring an additional 23,448 shares during the last quarter.
+LPL Financial LLC increased its holdings in Rackspace Technology by 30.7% in the third quarter.
+LPL Financial LLC now owns 63,863 shares of the company’s stock worth $908,000 after purchasing an additional 15,007 shares in the last quarter.
+Bank of New York Mellon Corp increased its holdings in Rackspace Technology by 23.1% in the third quarter.
+Bank of New York Mellon Corp now owns 329,292 shares of the company’s stock worth $4,682,000 after purchasing an additional 61,838 shares in the last quarter.
+Finally, Morgan Stanley increased its holdings in Rackspace Technology by 22.8% in the second quarter.
+Morgan Stanley now owns 802,091 shares of the company’s stock worth $15,728,000 after purchasing an additional 148,800 shares in the last quarter.
+86.82% of the stock is currently owned by hedge funds and other institutional investors.

 Rackspace Technology, Inc operates as a multi cloud technology services company worldwide.
 It operates through Multicloud Services and Apps & Cross Platform segments.
 The company's Multicloud Services segment provides public and private cloud managed services, which allow customers to determine, manage, and optimize the right infrastructure, platforms, and services; and professional services related to designing and building multi cloud solutions and cloud-native applications.